FREE SHAKESPEARE FESTIVAL Set for Griffith Park this Summer

-GRIFFITH PARK FREE SHAKESPEARE FESTIVAL 2012, the largest summer theater event in the City of Los Angeles, began its performances June 28 and runs Thursdays through Sundays at 7 p.m. through to September 2.
+GRIFFITH PARK FREE SHAKESPEARE FESTIVAL 2012, the largest summer theater event in the City of Los Angeles, begins its performances June 28 and runs Thursdays through Sundays at 7 p.m. through to September 2.
 All Performances are free.
-A Midsummer Night's Dream opens tonight, July 5.

 This year ISC is offering over 40 nights of programming.
 In addition to the productions, there are nine PLAYERS IN THE PARK/JUGAMOS EN EL PARQUE pre-show workshops on select evenings.
 These workshops are an interactive, entertaining way for families to learn about the evening’s performance.
 There are also these are lectures on topics related to Shakespeare as well as curtain-raising performances by local musicians and dancers.

-The festival opened on June 28 with Shakespeare’s rarely-produced romance, The Winter’s Tale, directed by Sanford Robbins.
-Alongside that are two of his most popular comedies, A Midsummer Night’s Dream (opening tonight, July 5) and A Comedy of Errors (opening Thursday, August 2), both directed by ISC Artistic Director, Melissa Chalsma who will also take the stage as Titania in A Midsummer Night’s Dream.
+The festival will open on June 28 with Shakespeare’s rarely-produced romance, The Winter’s Tale, directed by Sanford Robbins.
+Alongside that are two of his most popular comedies, A Midsummer Night’s Dream (opening Thursday, July 5) and A Comedy of Errors (opening Thursday, August 2), both directed by ISC Artistic Director, Melissa Chalsma who will also take the stage as Titania in A Midsummer Night’s Dream.

 “This season an audience can expect to be involved in the action in a really direct way.
 We strive